ProbablePrime/vr-voting-server/README.md

 ### This isn't secure

 Yes, it isn't.
-But in the combined networking and Neos setup with all of our logging and management policies in process we can validate reasonably that each vote is valid.
+But in the combined networking and client setup with all of our logging and management policies in process we can validate reasonably that each vote is valid.
 I don't recommend using this without consulting directly with me.
 Full audits were performed on the results file before results were announced.

 ### This stores private data about me, how can i remove my data ?

-Everything stored is a public value that's available to anyone in the world either in your Neos sessions or via the Neos API.
+Everything stored is a public value that's available to anyone in the world either in your sessions or via the API.
 No personal identifiers are stored, No IP Addresses are stored.
 However if you still want your data gone please contact the manager of your competition.
 This is just the source code which CAN run competitions, it doesn't actually run any.

 ### I have a suggestion or question, what do i do?